Frenvius/disneyland-mods/BepInEx/plugins/Advize-PlantEverything/README.md

 ## Config
 ### Default Config File:
 ```
-## Settings file was created by plugin PlantEverything v1.8.4
+## Settings file was created by plugin PlantEverything v1.8.6
 ## Plugin GUID: advize.PlantEverything

 [Berries]

-## Number of raspberries required to place a raspberry bush
+## Number of raspberries required to place a raspberry bush.
+Set to 0 to disable the ability to plant this resource
 # Setting type: Int32
 # Default value: 5
 RaspberryCost = 5

-## Number of blueberries required to place a blueberry bush
+## Number of blueberries required to place a blueberry bush.
+Set to 0 to disable the ability to plant this resource
 # Setting type: Int32
 # Default value: 5
 BlueberryCost = 5

-## Number of cloudberries required to place a cloudberry bush
+## Number of cloudberries required to place a cloudberry bush.
+Set to 0 to disable the ability to plant this resource
 # Setting type: Int32
 # Default value: 5
 CloudberryCost = 5